-Virginia Haussegger AM is Director of the 50/50 by 2030 Foundation and BroadAgenda's Chief Editor, at the University of Canberra’s Institute for Governance and Policy Analysis (IGPA), where she is an Adjunct Professor.
+Virginia Haussegger AM is Chair of the 50/50 by 2030 Foundation and BroadAgenda's Chief Editor, at the University of Canberra’s Faculty of Business, Government and Law.
 She is passionate gender equality advocate and communication specialist.
 She is also an award-winning television journalist, writer and commentator, whose extensive media career spans more than 25 years.

 Virginia's work has taken her around the world, reporting for Australia’s leading current affairs programs; Channel 9 (A Current Affair), the 7 Network (Witness) and ABC TV (7.30 Report).
 For the past 15 years Virginia has anchored the ABC’s flagship TV News in Canberra (2001-2016).
 She is widely published, both as a former columnist with the Canberra Times, and a regular contributor to the Sydney Morning Herald and The Age.

 In 2014 Virginia was made a Member of the Order of Australia (AM) for service to the community, as an advocate for women’s rights and gender equity, and to the media.
 She has served on a number of boards and committees including; UN Women National Committee Australia; the Snowy Hydro SouthCare Trust, and the Australia Forum Steering Committee.
 She currently sits on the Board of the ACT Government’s Cultural Facilities Corporation; Women in Media Canberra; and is Patron of the Canberra Rape Crisis Centre.